 - those with cancer types (almost all other forms of solid tumour) unlikely to respond to Opdivo® and which are showing mild progression on chemotherapy or targeted therapy.

-Under the supervision of Professor Paul de Souza, this study is due to start in several Australian cancer clinics in 2021.
+Under the supervision of Professor Paul de Souza, this trial commenced in October 2021 and is expected to be conducted in several Australian sites.